joyent/triton-kbmapi/docs/index.md

 }
 ```

-There is no need to keep more than the recovery tokens asociated with the
+There is no need to keep more than the recovery tokens associated with the
 currently active and staged configurations.
 Previous recovery tokens can be
 removed as part of the process of adding/activating a new one, given the
 information they provide will be useless at this point and in the future.